 The Tippett Medal is a prize for composition awarded by the Royal Musical Association.

-For the 2021 award, we received submissions from a wide variety of compositional practices, including acoustic pieces, music for voice, and mixed instrumental/electronic works.
+For the 2022 award, we actively encouraged submissions from emerging composers from a diverse range of musical practices.
+We received submissions from a wide variety of compositional practices, including acoustic pieces, music for voice, and mixed instrumental/electronic works.
 All submissions underwent a blind review process.